-The Province of South Holland plans to renovate its main building in The Hague in the coming years and to make it more sustainable.
-The Province of South Holland wanted to modernize its main building, realize sustainability ambitions, create a flexible layout and implement a long-term maintenance plan as well as a master plan to make the complex as a whole more sustainable.
+The Province of South Holland has renovated its main building in The Hague and made it more sustainable.
+To achieve sustainability ambitions, create layout flexibility, the Province of South Holland needed to modernize its main building and a multi-year maintenance plan but also a master plan was designed to make the ensemble of the Province as a whole more sustainable.
 The modernization and renovation will result in an energy-neutral building, which is in line with existing policy goals on climate as recorded in the Green Citydeal EnergieRijk Den Haag.
 Architectural interventions with fully integrated building physics and technical installation solutions, like the replacement of the third floor by a ‘suspended’ sustainable roof structure, contribute to these goals.
 The new element tops architect Peutz’s building like a refined, minimalist cornice.
 The sustainability and renovation of technology and construction, including 15 years of maintenance, will be realized by team Kuijpers, Kraaijvanger Architects, DGMR and Valstar Simonis.

 The team designed the renovation, an inventive sustainable transformation that does justice to the original architecture, while keeping in mind the space the province will need in the future and its ambition to climate-proof all of its buildings.